mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 </figure>

 But augmentations can also make a puzzle impossible to solve.
 In this puzzle for example, an AI model might memorise brown to be filling color.
-It won't know what to do when it sees the test input:
+It won't know what to do when it sees the test input: <!-- fix this fool -->

 <figure>
   <img src="../img-bad-augment.png" alt="my alt text"/>